sologenic/com-fs-email-template-model/README.md

 Once the proto file is updated, the following files need to be generated:

-* go - smart contract.pb.go, smart contract_grpc.pb.go
+* go - emailtemplate.pb.go, emailtemplate-grpc.pb.go
-* typescript - smart contract.ts
+* typescript - emailtemplate.ts

 Generating these files can be done by running a build script with following command, which will also generate a build dir and add newly generated files and dir to git commit.